seuho2003/fabric/localpeersetup/local_Readme.md

 100

 ```
-## Use Case: Modify existing configuration settings of core.yaml in the image:
+## Use Case: Modify existing configuration settings of core.yaml in peer docker image:

 Follow the below steps to achieve this.